tobbelobb/hp-mark/README.md

 This project will be all about getting good tag localization first, in terms of accuracy and precision.

 # Status
-Very basic single marker detection is in place.
-[Tweet](https://twitter.com/tobbelobb/status/1323682358541881344).
+We can estimate poses with one camera.
+[Tweet](https://twitter.com/tobbelobb/status/1359138479016394754).
-We don't have good tests or benchmarks, and can not estimate poses yet.
+We sometimes don't detect all the markers.

  - [x] Aquire hardware
  - [x] Calibrate camera